JayanthiGangiredla/BoNTax/README.md

 * Quality control and trimming with FastQC and fastp
 * Genome assembly with SKESA
 * Assembly quality assessment with QUAST
-* Toxin gene screening with AMRFinderPlus
-* AMR gene screening with AMRFinderPlus
+* Toxin gene and AMR gene screening with AMRFinderPlus
-* MLST Screening based on PUBMLST schema for Clostridum
+* MLST Screening based on PUBMLST schema for Clostridium botulinum
 * Taxonomic comparison with FastANI against reference genomes
-* Visualization using ANI heatmap
+* Visualization using ANI heatmap using heatmap2
 # Dependecies
 * This workflow relies on external tools from the Galaxy ToolShed.
 They can be auto-installed via Ephemeris using the included tools.yml